 West is a small town that has stop signs and a lot of small houses, all seeming very nice.
 The night time just made the experience more real to me.
 It always unnerved me in my hometown at night, although that was where I spent a LOT of my time.
 It's calm and creepy at the same time, especially under mercury vapor lights with that brownish tint.

-These were placed all
+These were placed all around the city |

 As we went further into the town, small stars were appearing on street signs or were standing on stakes.
 They were brightly painted, clearly memorials to the event.
 When we reached the point where we could see the football field, I wanted to cry.
 So much juxtaposition to handle.
 A joyful center of the community turned into a place filled with pain.
 Brief, yes, and the love absorbed the pain well.
 The field was well-kept, which tells me about the ongoing love there.